Constance M, A Well-Read Wanderer

 Books set in Cinque Terre

 Cinque Terre is a collection of five charming, colorful towns built into the cliffs on the western coast of Italy overlooking the Liguarian sea.
-Literally translated, Cinque Terre means "five lands."
+Literally translated, Cinque Terre means "five lands" and is comprised of some of the most beautiful towns in Italy.
 I was lucky enough to spend a few days here in 2019, and it was one of my favorite places I visited in Italy.

 Beautiful Ruins by Jess Walter